akaash1502/entnt-technical-assignment-final/README.md

-# EntNT Technical Assignment
+# ENTNT Technical Assignment

-Welcome to the **EntNT Technical Assignment** project.
 This repository contains the source code for a Web Hiring Platform Application.
 The application enables job posting management, candidate tracking, and job-specific assessment creation.

 ---